awslabs/aws-proton-plugins-for-backstage/docs/tutorial.md

         }
     ]
 }

-$ aws codestar-connections list-connections
-{
-    "Connections": [
-        {
-            "ConnectionName": "my-github-account",
-            "ConnectionArn": "arn:aws:codestar-connections:us-east-1:111111111111:connection/c176b204-5bb1-48f1-b977-5aff4fa2df9d",
-            "ProviderType": "GitHub",
-            "OwnerAccountId": "111111111111",
-            "ConnectionStatus": "AVAILABLE"
-        }
-    ]
-}
 ```

 ## Customize the sample software template

-The sample software template needs to be updated with the AWS resources you created in your account in the previous step.
+You need to update the sample software template with the AWS resources you created in your account in the previous step.
 Clone your fork of this repository, and make the following changes to the file `docs/tutorial-assets/fargate-nginx-template/template.yaml`.

 1. Find the `template` step.
 Update the `aws_proton_dev_environment_name`, `aws_proton_prod_environment_name`, `aws_account_id`, and `aws_region` fields to match the resources in your AWS account.

+   Note: The template is set up to create a service with instances in two environments, dev and prod.
+For the purpose of this tutorial, we use a single example environment, `backstage-proton-plugins-tutorial-env`, for both the dev and prod environments.
 2. Find the `create-proton-service` step.
 Update the `region`, `templateName`, `templateMajorVersion`, and `repositoryConnectionArn` fields to match the resources in your AWS account.

 Commit and push these changes to your fork of this repository.